SuperOfficeDocs/superoffice-docs/docs/api/caching/get-set-preferences-sopreference.md

 ---
-title: get_set_preferences
+title: get_set_preferences_datalayer
-description: Get and set preferences
+description: Get and set preferences using SoPreferene at the data layer
 author: {github-id}             # Your GitHub alias. so.date: 05.11.2016
 keywords: